-- At least three people are on the interview panel including, where possible, a gender mix and a person external to the service or someone with human resource/interviewing experience - Questions are behaviour-based and ask the interviewee to provide examples of their past behaviour in specific situations relevant to the job being applied for - Questions regarding relationships with children are values-based and include a consideration of issues such as professional boundaries, resilience and motivation, teamwork, accountability and ethics - Questions are based on key selection criteria - More detail is asked for when answers seem incomplete - Confirm identity by sighting (and taking a copy of) a driver's licence or a passport - Verify qualifications and, where relevant, Working with Children Clearance or Victorian Institute of Teaching registration - Thorough reference checks: - o at least two referees are contacted (including the current or most recent employer or direct line manager) in person or via telephone - o all referees must have observed the applicant working with children first-hand - o referees are asked about the candidate's past behaviour including relationships with children, professional boundaries, resilience and motivation, teamwork, accountability and ethics. - Orientation and induction covers information about values, attitudes, expectations and workplace practices in relation to maintaining a child safe environment - Information provided to the new staff member on commencing work at the service includes Child Safe Environment and Wellbeing Policy, Code of Conduct Policy, Compliments and Complaints Policy and Staffing Policy - Regular meetings are held between staff members and the approved provider or the person with management or control - A mentoring or buddy system for staff members is in place - · Training and education with regard to child safety and child protection is provided for all staff - Resources and support are provided for all staff to ensure a child safe environment.
+- At least three people are on the interview panel including, where possible, a gender mix, someone with human resource/interviewing experience - Questions are behaviour-based and ask the interviewee to provide examples of their past behaviour in specific situations relevant to the job being applied for - Questions regarding relationships with children are values-based and include a consideration of issues such as professional boundaries, resilience and motivation, teamwork, accountability and ethics - Questions are based on key selection criteria - More detail is asked for when answers seem incomplete - Confirm identity by sighting (and taking a copy of) a driver's licence or a passport - Verify qualifications and, where relevant, Working with Children Clearance or Victorian Institute of Teaching registration - Thorough reference checks: - at least two referees are contacted (including the current or most recent employer or direct line manager) in person or via telephone - o all referees must have observed the applicant working with children first-hand - o referees are asked about the candidate's past behaviour including relationships with children, professional boundaries, resilience and motivation, teamwork, accountability and ethics. - Orientation and induction covers information about values, attitudes, expectations and workplace practices in relation to maintaining a child safe environment - Information provided to the new staff member on commencing work at the service includes Child Safe Environment and Wellbeing Policy, Code of Conduct Policy, Compliments and Complaints Policy and Staffing Policy - New staff must update their organisation details with the Victorian Government Service Victoria online portal https://service.vic.gov.au/find-services/work-and-volunteering/working-with-children-check/update-your-working-with-children-check-details and provide proof of update upon commencement. - Regular meetings are held between staff members and the approved provider or the person with management or control - A mentoring or buddy system for staff members is in place - · Training and education with regard to child safety and child protection is provided for all staff - Resources and support are provided for all staff to ensure a child safe environment.